Note: The shopping cart and checkout on this site are used to request samples of our products and is currently not enabled for e-commerce.

 Cleanliness

 Particle Generation — A sample of bond paper is “sluiced” in a tray of water for one minute.
 A liquid-borne particle counter tallies the particles released into the water.
-By dividing the total number of particles released by the area of the bond paper sample, the results are expressed as particles ≥ 0.5µm per square centimeter of bond paper.
+By dividing the total number of particles released by the area of the bond paper sample, the results are expressed as particles ≥ 0.5µm per square centimetre of bond paper.
 [IEST-RP.CC020.2]

 Purity